Last Updated on Samuel Franklinby

 Utilise our scout build guide and tips to optimise this fast moving dwarf for solo and co-op play will ensure you can compete in even the highest of hazard levels.
 Covering the appropriate scout equipment build and some important tips to maximise your potency this guide covers every key aspect of playing this class.

 The scout title quickly gives you a sense of your role in the Deep Rock Galactic corporate mining team with your objective to scout out the area ahead and rely that information back to your team.
-While this makes him useful in a co-op setting where you can tag key objectives and minerals the scout is also surprisingly effective at solo play in the right hands.
+While this makes him useful in a co-op setting where you can tag key objectives and minerals the scout is also surprisingly effective at solo play in the right hands that makes an effective solo scout build equally important.

 While you can’t expect to have the consistent destructive punch of the driller the scout specialises in high personal mobility allowing him to be the eyes of his team particular when a cave is complex.
 To assist with this he also has a balance of long and short range weapons although lacks both the damage and area of effect ability he needs to fight swarms of enemies alone.
 With the scout you’ll have access to a primary rifle with the ability to pair it with either a shotgun or submachine gun which are capable of damage in short bursts.